ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Nextcloud - Part 5 - Complete Nextcloud platform.md

         - In `spec.local.path` is where you specify the **absolute path**, within the node's filesystem, where you want to mount this volume.
 Notice how, in all the PVs, it has the path to their corresponding `k3smnt` folder you already left prepared in your `k3sagent02` VM.

         - The `spec.nodeAffinity` block restricts to which node in the cluster a volume will be binded to.
 Otherwise, the Kubernetes engine would try to bind the volume to any node, which could lead to errors.
-In the yamles above, you can see how in all the PVs theres's only one node affinity rule that looks for the hostname of the node (the `key` in the `matchExpressions` section), and checks if it's `In` (the `operator` parameter) the list of admitted `values`.
+In the yamls above, you can see how in all the PVs theres's only one node affinity rule that looks for the hostname of the node (the `key` in the `matchExpressions` section), and checks if it's `In` (the `operator` parameter) the list of admitted `values`.
 Since the `k3sagent02` node is the only one with the storage ready for those volumes, it's hostname is the only value in the list.

 ### _Nextcloud Namespace resource_